 Currently, the vast majority of all engineering graduates find themselves working in manufacturing environments.
 Because of their breadth of knowledge in both engineering and management practices, manufacturing engineers are found in all sectors: from aerospace to pharmaceutical, from electronics to bioengineering and from consumer goods to management consultancy.
-As a graduate of this course you will have a wide range of skills that will allow you to excel quickly in both the engineering and engineering management fields.
+As an Engineering with management graduate you will have a wide range of skills that will allow you to excel quickly in both the engineering with engineering management fields.
 You will also be well qualified to pursue careers in project management and management consultancy.